Carbon Dioxide Valorisation and Long-Term Sequestration

 An historic agreement was achieved between 55 countries, at the COP21 meeting in Paris in 2015, to limit the global temperature rise associated with climate change to 1.5 °C. The agreement calls for zero net anthropogenic greenhouse gas emissions to be reached during the second half of the 21st century.
 Three approaches can be envisaged for lowering global CO2: a) decreasing emissions, b) carbon capture and storage (CCS), including both biological and geological sequestration, and c) chemical conversion to alternative useful compounds.
 The first of these approaches is generally the one politically mandated, it is important to note that lowering local emissions does not necessarily equate to lowering global emissions.
 While long term lowering of global emissions is clearly desirable, CCS offers the best near-term possibility until global infrastructure has evolved, while chemical conversion reduces the use of raw materials and it will provide a route to a wide range of chemicals.

 - You and CO2 - Innovative, interdisciplinary public engagement programme designed to encourage young people, aged 13-14, to engage with the global problem of climate change on a local scale and to encourage them to commit to behaviour changes that will reduce their carbon footprints.
 This project will build a sustainable bridge between secondary school teachers and academics to develop workshops that can be integrated into the Welsh Secondary curriculum.
+Welsh Crucible funding of £5497 has been awarded to support the development of the You and CO2 project and the project trial in a Swansea School.
+Swansea University Research Grant Enabler (SURGE) funding of £1857 awarded to extend the pilot trial to include a secondary school in North Wales, and to allow PI Dr Jennifer Rudd to attend the annual British Educational Research Association's conference in Manchester in September 2019.

 - Reducing Industrial Carbon Emissions (RICE) - Deploy pilot scale systems for both reduction of CO2 emissions and valorisation of CO2, enabling the creation of new business and lowering the barrier to adoption through techno-economic feasibility of the entire value chain, and have the potential for a significant social and economic impact, notably in terms of job creation, economic growth and safe and innovation of energy systems technologies across Wales.